 But what’s the first move?
-What kind of retailers should you be partnering with and how do you build good relationships with them?
+What kind of retailers should you be partnering with and how do you build and maintain good relationships with them?

 In this article, we’ll guide you through everything you need to know to research, find and work with retail partners.
-By the end, we hope you’ll feel confident in taking the first steps to getting your product into stores. 🙌
+From the different types of retailers to how to create the perfect pitch—by the end, we hope you’ll feel confident in taking the first steps in getting your product into stores. 🙌

 What are the different types of retail partners?